What are hookworms?

 How is hookworm infection confirmed?

-Hookworm may be diagnosed clinically if there is a characteristic history, such as residence in or travel to an endemic area, walking barefoot in contaminated soil, and symptoms of hookworm infection as described above.
+Hookworm may be diagnosed if there is a personal history, such as residence in or travel to an endemic area, walking barefoot in contaminated soil, and symptoms of hookworm infection as described above.

 Infection can be confirmed by examining the stool for eggs.
 The eggs are typically detectable in faeces six to eight weeks following infection with N. americanus.
 Eggs take up to 38 weeks to be detectable following A. duodenale infection.
 Under the microscope, the eggs of these two species are indistinguishable.